 - Carrying a pack (with no trekking poles)

 - Pulling a pack along with the Trekker’s Friend hiking trailer.

-Four different load weights were tested with both the walking trailer and carrying the pack: 10 kg, 15 kg, 20 kg and 25 kg.
+The different load weights described earlier were tested with both the walking trailer and carrying the pack.
 These weights refer to the weight of the backpack only.
 When the backpack was being carried, neither the Trekker’s Friend nor the poles were taken on the test circuit.
 When the backpack was wheeled, the weight of the Trekker’s Friend and trekking poles was not counted in the total weight.

-The walking circuit used for all test walks was the bike path around Lake Ginninderra in Belconnen, Canberra, Australia, as shown below.
+For the 2018 study the walking circuit was a bike path around Lake Ginninderra in Belconnen, Canberra, Australia, as shown below.
+It was very level, as it went around the shore of a lake.
 The course has an average altitude of 587 m, which varied by a total of 16 meters over the course of 7.12 km.

 - Energy expenditure – in kilocalories (kcal)